top of page

 Mohegan Sun Casino is located just off Interstate 395, which runs north-south through eastern Connecticut.
 Interstate 95, which runs east-west parallel to the Connecticut shoreline, is just a few miles away.
 Route 2A (Exit 9) off of I-395 will deposit fans right at the Casino.

 Once inside the arena, fans will enter into a clean, attractive concourse that is more than large enough to handle a typical Sun crowd.
-As mentioned earlier, not all concession stands are opened for Sun games, but lines are not long and move quickly.
+Lines for concessions move quickly, except at halftime.
 Likewise, restrooms are clean and more than large enough to handle a typical Sun crowd.
-The merchandise stands have been moved into permanent locations along the inner edge of the concourse, and many of the portable beer carts have been removed, which has greatly reduced congestion and improved traffic flow around the facility.

 The steeply-pitched seating area is octagonal and separated into upper and lower levels.
-All seats are individual padded stadium seats, colored maroon in the lower level and blue in the upper.
-The arena is designed to accommodate several different types of events, and for basketball, the view from all seats are excellent.
+All seats are individual padded stadium seats, colored maroon on the lower level and blue on the upper.
+The arena is designed to accommodate several different types of events, and for basketball, the view from all seats is excellent.

 Parking is free in the garages that surround the casino.
 Concessions at the arena are priced similarly to other venues in the area.